IMDb Sentiment Analyzer

 Project Overview

-This project demonstrates a full, end-to-end data science workflow for performing real-time sentiment analysis on movie reviews.
-It covers data sourcing and preparation, model tuning, and final deployment as an interactive web application.
-The goal is to provide an automated tool to instantly analyze the sentiment of user-generated text, serving as a proof-of-concept for a valuable business intelligence tool.
+This project demonstrates an end-to-end workflow for real-time sentiment analysis on movie reviews.
+It covers data preparation, model tuning, and deployment as an interactive web application.
+The result is a practical NLP classification pipeline for user-generated text.

 Key Features